top of page

 • Develop a professional brand: Create a compelling brand identity that reflects your expertise, values and unique selling proposition.
 Design a professional logo be it with a designer or logo maker—you can also take inspiration from similar industries like those from a clothing logo maker.
 Once you’ve got a logo you’re happy with, make sure to establish consistent branding across your marketing materials and showcase your portfolio.

-• Grow your online presence: Make a website for your painting business using a website builder like Wix.
+• Grow your online presence: Making a website for your painting business is simple using a website builder like Wix.
 Ensure that it’s visually appealing, mobile-friendly and optimized for search engines.
 Showcase your past projects, include testimonials from satisfied clients and provide clear contact information for potential customers.

 • Use social media marketing: Leverage social media platforms like Instagram, Facebook and Pinterest to showcase your work, engage with your audience and attract potential clients.
 Share high-quality photos of completed projects, before-and-after transformations and behind-the-scenes glimpses.
 Engage followers, respond to comments and messages promptly and use relevant hashtags to increase visibility.